orbeon/orbeon-forms-doc/form-runner/feature/excel-import-export.md

 In the case of repeated grids, groups of cells share the same name.

 ![Repeated grid in Excel](/form-builder/images/excel-export-repeat-export.png)

+Repeated grids, or repeated sections containing only non-repeated grids, are "flattened".
+That is, all form controls are presented in a single Excel row, with one row for each repetition.

 ### Lists of choices